-priority pollutants - A group of approximately 130 chemicals (about 110 are organics) that appear on a U. S. Environmental Protection Agency list because they are toxic and relatively common in industrial discharges.
+priority pollutants - A group of approximately 130 chemicals (about 110 are organics) that appear on an EPA list because they are toxic and relatively common in industrial discharges.

 process water - Water used within a system process.

 process sewer - Pipe or drain, generally located underground, used to carry off process water and/or waste matter.